DANSE: Data-driven Non-linear State Estimation of Model-free Process in Unsupervised Learning Setup: Experiments and Results

 \paragraph{Mismatched measurement noise}

 Now, we investigate the effect of a mismatch in the additive measurement noise $\mathbf{w}_t$ on the performances of DANSE and KalmanNet.
 The change in the measurement noise during testing reflects a change in the measurement setup.
 Keeping $\sigma_e^2$ fixed corresponding to $-10$ \text{dB}, we train DANSE and KalmanNet using $\text{SMNR} = 10$ dB and then test at varying SMNR.
 The performances are shown in Fig. \ref{fig:nmse_lorenz_mismatched_meas_noise}.
-We can observe that DANSE shows a degradation in performance at mismatched SMNR (i.e. except at $\text{SMNR} = 10$ dB that corresponds to the matched training condition).
-DANSE is more susceptible than the KalmanNet to mismatched measurement noise. \paragraph{Remark} The susceptibility of DANSE to mismatched training and testing conditions is perhaps due to its lack of a-priori knowledge about the process.
+We can observe that DANSE shows a degradation in performance at mismatched SMNR (i.e. except at $\text{SMNR} = 10$ dB that corresponds to the matched training condition). {DANSE appears to be more susceptible than KalmanNet to mismatched measurement noise at lower SMNR values, but less susceptible at higher SMNR values}. \paragraph{Remark} The susceptibility of DANSE to mismatched training and testing conditions is perhaps due to its lack of a-priori knowledge about the process.
 An educated guess to address the susceptibility is via a standard approach of multi-condition training, for example, if we train DANSE using training data comprised of several SMNRs and/or several process noise strengths.
 We do not further investigate the design of robust DANSE in this article.
 The design of robust DANSE using multi-condition training remains as part of future work.